 SOX compliance entails looking into IT general controls, application, IT-dependent manual, and manual.
 Each of these factors has become more complex over the last five years, meaning that organizations have had to deal with increased compliance costs when expanding their businesses.

 As you grow your business to other areas, it’s likely that you’ll be faced with an increased cost of manual control reviews, because more locations will bring a more significant risk of discrepancies and greater manpower will be needed to coordinate the reviews.

 This is also the case for IT-dependent manual controls.
 More employees will mean more review and a higher cost for SOX compliance.
 As revealed by the SOC audits, the costs for IT general control review – which comprises physical security, program change, and logical access – are rising because of the complexity involved as your business expands to new regions and the need for more applications arises.

 How to Effectively Mitigate the Increasing Cost of Compliance

 Considering the increasing cost of SOX compliance and the information provided by the Cost of the Compliance report, there’s a strategy that offers relief.
 SaaS platforms need to streamline communication across various departments.

 SOX 404 requires you to identify all controls within your organization, which means that you may come across an overlap between the PCI DSS standards and the ISO/IEC 27000 series or COBIT framework.
 Your Board must approve any standards that relate to your business.

-Managing this compliance on traditional methods such as spreadsheet could be catastrophic as discrepancies between various departments could come up or gaps could emerge in your compliance.
+Managing this compliance on traditional methods such as spreadsheets could be catastrophic as discrepancies between various departments could come up or gaps could emerge in your compliance.
 Such issues could mean poor audit results.

-The best way to go about it is having a consolidated location where all such information can be relayed.
+The best way to go about it is by having a consolidated location where all such information can be relayed.
 You need to have a tool that will help you achieve this, allowing you to have a single source of evidence where all our controls are housed to see any divergences and overlaps between your departments and standards.